BookingSync/bookingsync-api-docs/content/guides/pricing-concepts.md

 }
 ~~~

-If the response contains any `taxes` or `price_details`, you MUST include them in the request body when [creating a booking](http://developers.bookingsync.com/reference/endpoints/bookings/#create-a-new-booking).
+If the response contains any `taxes` or `fees` inside `price_details`, you MUST include them in the request body when [creating a booking](http://developers.bookingsync.com/reference/endpoints/bookings/#create-a-new-booking).

 Keep in mind that `taxes` outside `price_details` are just grouped summed taxes of the same kind that should be used only for presentation purposes.